 Would this driver have done what he did had we not haggled him?
-Maybe, after all he was pretty crazy.
-But from this point on we didn’t haggle down fares.
-Actually, if a taxi/tuk tuk driver took us to our destination hassle free, we gave more than was originally quoted.
+Maybe, after all he was crazy.
+But from this point on we didn’t haggle taxi or tuk tuk fares.
+Actually, if our driver took us to our destination hassle free, we gave more than was originally quoted.
 Prices were so cheap there was no reason not to.

 Lesson learned: Haggling, especially for services, isn’t worth it (as long as the difference is only a couple bucks).